justinjk007/Intro-to-AI-course-project/README.md

 anything, the properties they should have is there posistion and to what agent it belongs to.

+# Design

+  * Create the Environment, which will setup its boundaries.
+  * It also create 5 agents with random locations within the boundaries.
+  * Then create 5 targets for each of the agents, total 25.
+  * Sent this to the frontend so it can render

 # Setup

 Read [SETUP.org](./docs/SETUP.org) to setup `SDL2` and `SDL2_image`